Rosalina121/kremstream-neo/README.md

 # kremstream-neo

 My new twitch overlay engine.
-Heavy work in progress.
+Heavy work in progress, but already usable.
 Based on: [krem-bun](https://github.com/Rosalina121/krem-bun)

 This will work in similar way (same technologies duh), but will be more maintainable